 I spy with my little eye… something that is black

-The iPad looks and feels like a massive photo frame with a far more defined canvas than a website — and to a certain degree, that’s how you should design for it.
+The iPad looks and feels like a massive photo frame with a far more defined canvas than a website—and to a certain degree, that’s how you should design for it.
 But don’t get too high on the fixed screen size: don’t paint for the canvas.
-The iPad scrolls smoother than any computer out there: There is no need to replace scrolling with an monotonous swiping marathon.
+The iPad scrolls smoother than any computer out there: There is no need to replace scrolling with a monotonous swiping marathon.
 Even on the iPad it’s still easier to scroll than to swipe.
 So go for the easier option if you can.
 Don’t copy column design or the swiping fest of the New York Times article page:

-On a computer we have to take in account that the user physically operates between keyboard and mouse, while visually he moves between monitor, OS, app window, and the inner visual order of the window.
+On a computer we have to take into account that the user physically operates between keyboard and mouse, while visually he moves between monitor, OS, app window, and the inner visual order of the window.
 On the iPad, eye and hand movement are brought together and held captive within a massive black frame.

 Websites are volatile objects.
 They’re (hyper)linked with billions of other sites.
-They work deep within a complex functional set of frames: computer > monitor > OS > browser.
-Websites seem to have infinite depth and complexity. iPad apps on the other side have a much simpler functional framing that suggests a more finite, closed information architecture.
+They work deep within a complex functional set of frames: Computer > Monitor > OS > Browser.
+Websites seem to have infinite depth and complexity.
+On the other side, iPad apps have a much simpler functional framing that suggests a more finite, closed information architecture.
 Still, most iPad applications so far seem to fail to provide a clear overall orientation and mental model.

 The passive (or as Apple calls it: “lean back”) tablet format suggests creating limited information architecture with linear use modes.
 In comparison to a website, an iPad app is like a closed egg.

 And this is one of the main challenges iPad app design poses to interaction designers.
 How do you make navigating on iPad as easy as breaking an egg?
 And in particular, how do you measure information on a device without static scrollbar?